-If you love Lego, you’ve probably built some of their sets by following their instructions.
-Maybe you’ve also used the pieces to invent your own crazy cars, castles, and animals.
-Someone else might want to build your idea, too!
-So Lego has a webpage where anyone like you can share what new sets they think Lego should sell.
-You build a new cool invention, take a picture, write down what pieces you needed, and then send it to them.
-Then you try to get people to vote for your idea.
-If you get 10,000 votes or more, the Lego folks will look at your idea and might choose it as a new Lego set!
-Send in your pink and silver spaceship, checkerboard ice fort, or 2-foot-tall giraffe, and maybe other kids will love it, too.
+Maybe you’ve built some Lego sets by following the instructions – but maybe you’ve also invented your own crazy cars, castles, and moving animals.
+Other kids might want to build your idea, too.
+So Lego has a webpage where anyone like you can share ideas for new sets Lego should sell.
+You build a new cool invention, take a picture, write down all the pieces needed, and send it in.
+If you get 10,000 votes or more, the Lego folks might choose it as a new Lego set!

 Wee ones: If you’ve thought up a new spaceship, ice fort, stripey giraffe and robotic bird, how many new Lego set ideas do you have?